mongodb-university/Bluehawk/README.md

 "final" state that contains completed implementation code.

 Because `state` operates on ranges of content, it is only available as a block command.
-You must pass `state` an identifier.
+You must pass `state` at _least one_ identifier, which determines the name of the state or states that the block belongs to.
+You can pass in a list of identifiers either through a space-separated list directly after the command itself, or through the `id` field of an [attribute list](#attribute-lists).

 Consider the following file: